When Routine Surgery Goes Wrong: Brain Damage Following Routine Surgery

 The brain needs a constant flow of oxygen via the blood.
 If that flow is disrupted, permanent damage may occur within minutes.
 This is called: Hypoxic-Ischemic Encephalopathy or HIE.
 Some brain cells start dying less than 5 minutes after their oxygen supply starts disappearing which can cause brain damage following routine surgery.

 Why People May Stop Breathing While Under Anesthesia

 When the patient is in a relaxed and sedated state, there are several ways that they may stop breathing.
-Heavy pain medications in conjunction with anesthesia can cause the breathing to slow or even stop.
+Heavy pain medications in conjunction with anesthesia can cause breathing to slow or even stop.
 Also, respiratory collapse (lungs or throat collapse) may occur while lying on your back sedated.
 If not monitored, this can lead to serious injury or death.
-In addition to pre-surgery injury, brain damage following routine surgery may occur during recovery after surgery if the patient’s vitals are not monitored in regular intervals.
+In addition to pre-surgery injury, brain damage following routine surgery may occur during recovery after surgery if the patient’s vitals are not monitored at regular intervals.